 Within just four years, the production, distribution, and proliferation of prescription drugs into the hands of the American populace more than tripled.
 This increase created a very concerning and upsetting substance abuse problem for those involved in these types of issues.

-One of the drugs, (though it has been around for a long time), whose production and distribution increased is Methadone.
+One of the drugs, (though it has been around for a long time), whose production and distribution increased is methadone.
 Methadone has become a prevalent drug used and abused both for medical purposes and recreational purposes.
 Just like other prescription drugs, the misuse of methadone has also risen.
-Individuals struggle with methadone addiction today.
+Individuals struggle with addiction to methadone today.
 This medication was not intended to be a recreational drug, but one to help with other addictions.

 What is methadone?
 What are methadone side effects?
 Even though a lot of people use this drug, there is surprisingly very little information on it.
 In truth, methadone is a potent drug that was made with the intention of helping people overcome opiate addiction.
 However, methadone itself is very addictive, and it has similar, if not worse, side effects than opiates do.